Aliases for COL4A1 Gene

 GeneCards Summary for COL4A1 Gene

 COL4A1 (Collagen Type IV Alpha 1 Chain) is a Protein Coding gene.
-Diseases associated with COL4A1 include Brain Small Vessel Disease With Or Without Ocular Anomalies and Angiopathy, Hereditary, With Nephropathy, Aneurysms, And Muscle Cramps.
-Among its related pathways are Collagen chain trimerization and Phospholipase-C Pathway.
-GO annotations related to this gene include extracellular matrix structural constituent and extracellular matrix constituent conferring elasticity.
+Diseases associated with COL4A1 include Retinal Arteries, Tortuosity Of and Angiopathy, Hereditary, With Nephropathy, Aneurysms, And Muscle Cramps.
+Among its related pathways are Collagen chain trimerization and Integrin Pathway.
+Gene Ontology (GO) annotations related to this gene include extracellular matrix structural constituent and extracellular matrix constituent conferring elasticity.
 An important paralog of this gene is COL4A5.

 UniProtKB/Swiss-Prot Summary for COL4A1 Gene